EliiseS/AllinOne/README.md

 Hugo theme - AllinOne.

-I've updated this theme to work with `Hugo 0.74` and I am maintaining this theme here.
-The themes previous repo can be found [here](https://github.com/orianna-zzo/AllinOne).
+This theme is an updated version of the [orginal AllinOne](https://github.com/orianna-zzo/AllinOne) theme by [Orianna](https://github.com/orianna-zzo).

+This theme has been updated to work with `Hugo 0.74`.

 > NB: Docs are out of date and are referencing the previous repo.